jlohmeier/atlasBREX/README.md

 - sj_170308_2.nii.gz (subject #2)
 - sj_170308_3.nii.gz (subject #3)

 Copy all gzipped (.nii.gz) NIFTI volumes and *atlasBREX.sh* into a **common** folder.
-(there should be no directories or files containing *orig* or *temp*)
+There should be no directory or file containing *'orig'*, *'temp'* or *'_.nii.gz'* in this folder.

 **1. Step**: Run atlasBREX with linear registration using the `-f n` flag to determine a reasonable fractional intensity value.
 AtlasBREX will propose you 3 images for selection (Choose the option with least extracranial tissue) during this pilot-run.
 This step will usually take only a few minutes.
-In case of poor provisional brain-extraction, registration failure or *T1-weighted images*, use the `-nrm 1` flag for intensity normalization, if you have AFNI installed.
-If brain regions are clipped using FLIRT/FNIRT, adjust the fractional intensity parameter or reduce the FOV using `robustfov` (FSL) to improve preliminary brain-extraction.
-If available, try `-reg 2` for ANTs, particularly if you encounter issues with T1-weighted images.
-Single-subject or averaged templates with similar contrast patterns frequently provide better results and are more 'robust'.
+- use the `-nrm 1` flag for T1W intensity normalization, where AFNI is available.
+Improves provisional brain-extraction and registration accuracy.
+- if brain regions appear clipped using FLIRT/FNIRT, try to adjust the fractional intensity parameter or reduce the FOV using `robustfov` (FSL) to improve preliminary brain-extraction.
+- if available, try `-reg 2` for the ANTs registration framework, particularly if you encounter issues with T1-weighted images.
+- single-subject or **averaged templates** with similar contrast patterns frequently provide better results and are more 'robust'.

 ```
 sh atlasBREX.sh -b b_template_brain.nii.gz -nb nb_template.nii.gz -h sj_170308_1.nii.gz -f n